 Pack in the sliced jalapenos up to the neck, or that first rib.
 When I pack them, I mean I PACK them in.
 If you don’t, at the end of the canning process you’ll have jalapenos floating in liquid.
 I like for the jars to be nice and full.

 One thing about canning jalapenos, if you can them with just the vinegar mixture, they become a soft and somewhat soggy texture.
 We prefer a crunchy texture.
 This is where we add pickling crisp granules.
 Go by the directions of whatever brand you’re using.
 Here I added a scant 1/4 teaspoon per pint jar.

 Add enough of the vinegar mixture to come within about a 1/2 inch from the top.
-Dry the top of the jar off.
+Wipe the rim of the jar with a clean damp cloth.